HuseynA28/awsMlopsFaceApp/README.md

 7. **Grafana**: This tool is used for monitoring the pipeline, visualizing important metrics like model performance, build status, and system health.
    - Integrated with Jenkins and MLflow for real-time monitoring.

 8. **Railway APP**: The final model and application are deployed via Railway APP.
-The application can be accessed using the provided QR code or the [live demo link](https://facecognitionmachinelearning-production-ff6f.up.railway.app).
+The application can be accessed using the provided QR code or the [live demo link] (https://statics.teams.cdn.office.net/evergreen-assets/safelinks/1/atp-safelinks.html)

 ### How it Works